Traditional Home Upgrade

 Ventilation

-Beam Axo Mechanical Heat Recovery Ventilation system.
-New construction of vents in current and new build attic spaces.
+• Beam Axo Mechanical Heat Recovery Ventilation system.

 Airtightness

-Airtightness membrane throughout, with airtightness test goal of <5 air changes per hour.
+• Airtightness works throughout, with an airtightness test goal of <5 air changes per hour.

 Windows & Doors